warrdel-erp/stones-be/md/questions.md

 1. can one LO have multiple Trucks.
 2. where to show truck list.
-3. what to show in general account, account payables, account receivables.[ledger accounts]
+3. what to show in general account, account payables, account receivables.[ledger]